lostyawolfer/trident/readme.md

 - customizable elytra
 - easy anvils
 - easy magic
-- packet fixer (just in case)
+- packet fixer
+- force tablist heads

 ## credits
 for some things that i did, i didn't do them myself, but, uhh, i'll be frank, stole them from someone and just added it to the datapack.<br>
 this space is supposed to be a credit space for all of those.
 - [True Ending: Ender Dragon Overhauled](https://modrinth.com/datapack/true-ending/versions) (seriously this thing is a fucking masterpiece)
-- [Better Ender Dragon Boss Fight](https://www.planetminecraft.com/data-pack/better-ender-dragon-boss-fight/) (i changed it a little, and made it compatible with 1.21+, but still it's completely theirs)
-(yes i did combine multiple ender dragon modifications so what)
+- [Better Ender Dragon Boss Fight](https://www.planetminecraft.com/data-pack/better-ender-dragon-boss-fight/) (i changed it a little, and made it compatible with 1.21+, but still it's completely theirs) (yes i did combine multiple ender dragon modifications so what)
+- [Jet's Better Exploration](https://modrinth.com/mod/jbe) (i stole his ore distribution logic hehe)

 ## current changelog
 - gamerules